 This work will also ensure that the Council area is in a position to benefit from the Peace+ programme.
 The Programme will have two interlinked core objectives, firstly to take advantage of the opportunities and address the needs arising from the peace process, in order to boost economic growth and stimulate social and economic regeneration and secondly to take action to promote social inclusion, particularly for those at the margins of economic and social life.
-Funding of approximately £1 million would be available to support social enterprise development.
+Funding of approximately £1 million will be available to support social enterprise development.

-It was anticipated that the cost of the initial scoping study would be between $\pounds5,000$ to $\pounds10,000$ .
+It is anticipated that the cost of the initial scoping study will be between £5,000 to £10,000.